 The ultra-concentrated formula dissolves quickly in hot or cold water and gets to work right away.

 This special formula developed in Canada, effectively removes dirt and stains from your clothes without the need for harsh chemicals.

-Due to its special formulation, Tru Earth eco-strips make washing your laundry easier, healthier, more economical, and much kinder to our planet by reducing single-use plastics.
+Due to its special formulation, Tru Earth eco-strips make washing your laundry easier and kinder to our planet by reducing single-use plastics.

 Its compact design means that you can fit 400 loads worth of Tru Earth Eco-Strips in the same space as a single 100-load jug of traditional detergent.

 What Can Tru Earth Eco-Strips Do For You?